epickerel/sveltekit-fullstack-starter-kit/README.md

+## NOTE 2023-12-15
+With the release today of sveltekit 2.0 today, this should not be used as an example moving forward.

 # sveltekit-starter-kit

 This is a work in progress, the goal of which is to create a sveltekit fullstack starter pack ready to quickly